PDNALab/MELD-DNA/P1-General-Binding/input-files/README.md

-Sample files required to run a MELD run:
+Sample files required to run a MELD run (from 1A74 system):
 1. restraints.py
 Restraint functions are defined in this file.
 2. setupMELD.py